saadeghi/daisyui/packages/docs/src/routes/(routes)/docs/v5-beta/+page.md

 And some of these bugs were related to a specific structure / style / behavior of components and changing them in a patch release would have caused breaking changes for all existing projects.
 We had to wait for the major release to apply these changes.

 If you've been waiting for a specific bug fix, here are the bugs that have been fixed in this release.
-Let me know if I miss any bug.
+Let me know if I miss any bug or let me know if a bug is closed by mistake 💚

 - [#3332: bug: v5 Label with select has non-working drop down arrow](https://github.com/saadeghi/daisyui/issues/3332)
 - [#3328: bug: setting width to an `<input>` element doesn't shrink the `<input>` element](https://github.com/saadeghi/daisyui/issues/3328)